Ronaldo Angelim: 2009 Season

 In the beginning of the year, Angelim helped the team win the Taça Rio, and consequently won Rio de Janeiro State League for the third time in a row.

-In the first half of the year suffered a rare muscular injured that almost caused him to amputate his leg.
-On July 22, 2009, in a 1-1 draw against Barueri, Angelim completed 100 Brazilian Série A matches for Flamengo.
+In the first half of the year suffered a rare muscular injury that almost caused him to amputate his leg.
+On July 22, 2009, in a 1–1 draw against Barueri, Angelim completed 100 Brazilian Série A matches for Flamengo.

 In the last round of the Brazilian Série A, Angelim headed the title-winning goal against Grêmio on December 6, with capacity crowd at Maracanã Stadium.
 This goal gave Flamengo its sixth national title at 25 minutes of the second half.
 After becoming the hero of the title, Angelim declared once more his love for the club, "I consider myself a player, with game and soul.
 I try to play bravely because I am a flamenguista (name given to those who support Flamengo) since I was a child, and the least I can do is to put a lot of effort every time I'm on the pitch."
 It was the most important goal of his career.
 "This is a dream for me as a fan and player of Flamengo.
 I have to thank Pet (Petkovic) who sent over a marvellous ball for my goal".